What are the types of paid visibility in digital advertising?

 SideBar ads are very tall but not thick.
 For this reason, they are placed on the side of websites.
 They are typically just inverse dimensions of banner ads.

-The design of both banner ads and sidebar ads is tricky, as the dimensions do not allow you to use a lot of text to convey information.
-Graphics have to be clear, obvious, and effective when designing ads that are placed on sidebars or banner locations.
+The design of both banner and sidebar ads is tricky, as the dimensions do not allow you to use much text to convey information.
+Graphics must be clear, obvious, and compelling when designing ads on sidebars or banner locations.